What is a Fondue?

 Fondue bread should be quite firm.
 We recommend using bread which is a day old and is therefore a bit harder.
 If the bread is too soft and fluffy it will just go very soggy and disappear into the melted cheese!
 And this has serious consequences…see above!

 To find Fondue-suitable bread can be quite a task!
-We can highly recommend our preferred source for Fondue bread in Hornton, at the Hornton Grounds Farm shop (which by the way offers a fantastic selection of beef, lamb and pork meat).
+We can highly recommend our preferred source for Fondue bread in Kineton, at the Corner Cottage Bakery or in Hornton, at the Hornton Grounds Farm shop (which by the way offers a fantastic selection of beef, lamb and pork meat).
+Our

 Please find here a few suggestions what goes well with Fondue too.